NCAA votes to accept $2.8 billion settlement that could usher in dramatic change for college sports

 Attorney for the plaintiffs in Fontenot said they won’t know whether their claims would be covered by the settlement until they have all the details of the proposal.

-“One way or the other, they have to deal with us or I just don’t see how a settlement ultimately gets done,” George Zelcs, one of the plaintiffs' attorneys, told AP on Wednesday.
+“One way or the other, they have to deal with us or I just don’t see how a settlement ultimately gets done,” George Zelcs, one of the plaintiffs' attorneys, told AP.
 “They have to either include us or get an order that requires us to be involved in it.
 All of which we have arguments against as well.”

-Carter is being overseen by U.S. Judge Richard Seeborg.
-Fontenot would be added to Seeborg's cases.

 Former Colorado football player Alex Fontenot filed his lawsuit last November, claiming NCAA rules have illegally prevented college athletes from earning their fair share of the millions of dollars in revenue schools bring in.
-Garrett Broshuis, Zelcs' colleague at the law firm Korein Tillery, said the Fontenot case should not be combined with the other three because they have fundamental differences.
+Garrett Broshuis, Zelcs' colleague at the law firm Korein Tillery, said the Fontenot case should not be combined with the other three.

 “House was focused on name, image and likeness issues, which is really just a small segment of the overall revenue that the NCAA and the conferences and their members are bringing in,” Broshuis told AP.
 “Our case is instead focusing on what would be the true free-market value of the services being provided by these athletes.”